What Is a Schedule C IRS form?

 You'll need to file a Schedule C if you earn income through self-employment as a sole proprietor or as a single-member Limited Liability Company (LLC).
 You wouldn't use a Schedule C to report business income and expenses of a C Corporation or S corporation.

-If you are self-employed, your business clients should send you 1099 forms such as 1099-NEC.
+If you are self-employed, your business clients should send you 1099 forms, such as 1099-NEC.
 These forms report the money that a business has paid you during the tax year.
 You may also need to send 1099s to any vendors or contractors you have paid through your business.
-These payments are typically included as expenses on your Schedule C along with your other eligible business expenses.
+These payments are typically included as expenses on your Schedule C, along with your other eligible business expenses.

 What is a sole proprietorship?

-A sole proprietorship is a business a sole person operates and controls that is not set up as another legal business entity separate from yourself, such as a corporation or partnership.
 Generally, there's no legal separation between you and your business.
 You own and run the business by yourself, are entitled to all of the profits, and are responsible for its losses and liabilities.
-Often, freelancers, gig workers, independent contractors and other small business owners operate as a sole proprietorship.
+Often, freelancers, gig workers, independent contractors, and other small business owners operate as sole proprietors.

 Even if you just use your lawn mower to cut your neighbors’ grass for $10 per yard on weekends, you’re likely a sole proprietor and need to report your business finances on Schedule C.